Need help with your rescue dog? Bark Busters Perth South will come to your rescue!

 Our trainer was not condescending with his delivery of information and techniques, he listened to us, guided us and provided instructions in practical, usable and appropriate terms – in a way we’ve been able to incorporate easily into our routines.

 Jasmine was much improved by the end of the session.
 The following day a knock at the door was responded to very well when we followed the guidelines provided to us (the same as during practice).

-The time with Hugh was very interesting and enjoyable, Jasmine is thriving with the mental challenges and stimulation.
+The time with Bark Busters was very interesting and enjoyable, Jasmine is thriving with the mental challenges and stimulation.
 Still got some work to do, but it’s great to see her really trying and rising to the challenge.